rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 To learn more about the Cloud Control Panel, see [Introducing the Rackspace Cloud Control Panel](/support/how-to/introducing-the-rackspace-cloud-control-panel).
 However, we do not offer a control panel like **Plesk** or **cPanel**.
-You're free to install such packages for your own Cloud Server.
+You're free to install them on your Cloud Server.
 If you are installing cPanel, be sure to install on a clean (empty) server.
 The use of Plesk or cPanel is not supported and strongly discouraged for customers under the Managed Operations SLA because it interferes with our server administration.